akhilsn/akhil1sn.github.io/projects/project-12.md

 labels:
   - Encoder Decoder
   - Attention Models
+  - BLEU score

-summary: Creating a deep learning model which can explain the content of an image in the form of speech and solving challenges of traditional CNN-RNN methods with Attention Models.
+summary: Creating a deep learning model which can explain the content of an image in the form of speech and solving challenges of traditional CNN-RNN methods with Attention Models and evaluating performance with BLEU score.
 ---

 ### Problem Statement: